amdamle/QuickStartGuides/ADB-ClickHouse/README.md

 **How is the artifacts arranged** -
 1. Simulation script is a java code present in src/main/java. built jars are available in dist
-2. Databricks Streaming job is a DBC archive that can be imported into Databricks workspace
+2. Databricks Streaming job sample is provided as a DBC archive in /databricks folder
 3. ClickHouse sample Table creation script is present in scripts / sql

 ## Setup Instructions -